Dead Snow: Plot

 Upon returning to the cabin, they are attacked.
 Erlend is killed in an attempt to defend the cabin, and the others secure the cabin.
 Vegard comes around in the cave, discovering German firearms and helmets, as well as Sara's severed head.
 He is attacked, but escapes to the surface, where he is confronted by a zombie.
 Vegard stabs the zombie in the eye, but is knocked from the cliff side by a second assailant.
 Vegard is bitten in the neck by the zombie, whilst the two hang from the cliff using an intestine as rope.
-He climbs back to the snowmobile, stitches his wounds, and mounts a MG34 machine gun to his snowmobile.
+He climbs back to the snowmobile, stitches his wounds, and mounts a MG 34 machine gun to his snowmobile.

 Meanwhile, the remaining four students decide to split up.
 The two men, Martin and Roy, attempt to distract the zombies, while the two women, Hanna and Liv, run for the cars and go for help.
 En route to the cars, the girls are ambushed.
 Liv is knocked out by a zombie and awakens to him and another zombie pulling out her intestines.
-Using an M24 stick grenade, she commits suicide and kills her assailants.
+Using a stick grenade, she commits suicide and kills her assailants.
 Hanna leads a zombie to a cliff edge, breaks the ice, and they fall.
 The pair survive, and Hanna kills the zombie.

 Martin and Roy accidentally set fire to the cabin with Molotov cocktails.
 They escape, and arm themselves with power tools.
 More zombies attack, but they are aided by Vegard.
 During the attack Vegard is killed and Martin accidentally kills Hanna, who has returned to the cabin.
 Herzog arrives, leading a group of zombies.
 They attack, and Martin is bitten on the arm.
 To avoid becoming infected, he cuts off his arm with a chainsaw.
 After killing the remaining undead, Martin and Roy are about to attack Herzog, who calls upon hundreds of zombies, that rise from under the snow.
 Whilst running from their attackers, Roy is hit in the head by a hammer, disemboweled by a tree branch, and killed by Herzog, who retrieves a watch from his pocket.

 Martin realises the zombies' intent, and retrieves the box from the ruined cabin.
 He returns the box to Herzog, and escapes to the car.
 There, he finds a gold coin in his pocket, just as Herzog smashes the window of the car.